PCCM Division Chief: Robert Clark, MD

 In 2001, the Department of Critical Care Medicine was established at the University of Pittsburgh, the first department of critical care at a US medical school.
 In 2009, Children’s Hospital of Pittsburgh of UPMC moved 2.5 miles from the Oakland neighborhood of Pittsburgh to its current location.
 Since the early 1980s, critical care at CHP has grown from a single 10 bed ICU to 79 critical care beds across three separate units: the Pediatric ICU (36 beds), Cardiac ICU (12 beds), and Neonatal ICU (31 beds).
 Dr. Ann Thompson directed the fellowship program for 21 years, from 1981 to 2002.
 Dr. Robert Clark directed the program from 2002 to 2009.
 Dr. Scott Watson was appointed Program Director in October 2009, and Dr. Melinda Hamilton was named Associate Program Director.
 In April 2014, Dr. Melinda Hamilton was appointed Program Director.

 The PCCM Fellowship Program is accredited by the ACGME and typically consists of three years of training.
 Opportunities for research and other scholarly work are diverse and extensive, as the majority of faculty in the division of PCCM have active research programs currently funded by the NIH.
 Fellows usually have 17 months dedicated to research and other scholarly activities.

-We participate in the National Residency Matching Program (NRMP) for Pediatric Critical Care Medicine and accept applications via the AAMC’s ERAS program.
+We participate in the National Resident Matching Program (NRMP) for Pediatric Critical Care Medicine and accept applications via the AAMC’s ERAS program.
 We generally accept 4 to 5 new fellows per year.